 The term microfactory was proposed for the first time by the Mechanical Engineer Laboratory (MEL) of Japan in 1990.
 MEL spent almost a decade developing small machine tools and manufacturing systems.
 In 1996, MEL introduced a microlathe, a tiny manufacturing system of the size of a human palm.
 MEL continued development of a prototype for an entire machining factory with a reduced size.
 In 1999, it introduced the world’s first desktop-sized fabrication system for producing micro ball bearings.
 Since the development of the first microfactory, these automation technologies have advanced radically, providing applications in multiple commercial manufacturing processes.

 Several types of modern manufacturing concepts are commonly referred to as microfactories – including job shops, 3D printers, CNC machines, and various kinds of desktop-sized manufacturing units.
 In fact, the microfactory concept is not standardized.
-The following sections introduce five types of modern manufacturing concepts commonly referred to as microfactories.
+The following sections introduce five examples of modern manufacturing concepts commonly referred to as microfactories.

 Job shops are small, partly manual, and automatized production units handling custom or semi-custom jobs and processes for small batches or custom orders.
 Typical job shops can provide their customers with CNC tooling, grinding, polishing, deburring, welding, or laser cladding, fulfilling one part of their end-to-end process.
 They can deliver products or services for various industries with similar requirements – such as marine, aircraft, and machinery.